Intro-Sci-Comp-UIowa/biol-6298-sheikhsofia/analysis/README.md

 ## Running Codeml

-In order to conduct selection analysis, codeml is used, which requires the following information:
+In order to conduct selection analysis, codeml free-ratio and site-specific models are used, which requires the following information:
 1. a pairwise sequence alignment, with gaps removed to allow codeml to read sequences properly and limit false signals of selection
 2. control file indicating run parameters